jsong233/reflection_removal/README.md

 # Project Overview

-This was the project I worked on for my undergraduate thesis *Reflection Removal: Improvements of the Ghosting Model* in 2015.
+This was the project I worked on for my undergraduate thesis *Reflection Removal: Improvements of the Ghosting Model* (2015) at Tsinghua University.

 We aimed to remove the undesired reflections when taking pictures through transparent glasses.
 The existing “ghosting model” failed to process pictures with repetitive patterns.
 After I modified the model and proposed a new